Groups and tags

 Tag sets are created by going to: Contacts > Manage Tags (Categories) in the navigation menu and clicking the Add Tag Set button.
 Give the tag set a name, a description, and indicate whether the tag set will apply to contacts, activities, or cases.

-Clicking the Reserved checkbox makes a tag set more permanent - this will prevent a tag set from being deleted by someone without Administrator permission (read more about permissions, a feature of CiviCRM sites using Drupal, in the _____[insert section here]).
+Clicking the Reserved checkbox makes a tag set more permanent - this will prevent a tag set from being deleted by someone without Administrator permission.
+(Read more about permissions, in the Permissions and Access Control chapter of Initial Set Up section.)

 Now you can use the tag set to freely tag a contact, activity, or case record.